 Inputs that do not trigger new state transitions are discarded, even if their overall control flow sequence is unique.

-Given that fuzzers, such as AFL, can only be used by experts, we developed a tool that is both technologically advanced (for example, it combines fuzzing technology of three fuzzing engines: AFL, libFuzzer, and honggfuzz) and easy to use.
+Given that fuzzers, such as AFL, can only be used by experts, we developed a testing platform that is both technologically advanced (for example, it combines fuzzing technology of three fuzzing engines: AFL, libFuzzer, and honggfuzz) and easy to use.
 It integrates directly into your IDE and you will be able to run fuzz tests on every code change quickly and easily.
-You can learn more about it here.:

 Update: We recently released Jazzer, our open source fuzzing engine for JVM-based languages such as Java and Kotlin, which has since been integrated into Google's OSS-Fuzz.
 Try it out on Github and share your experiences with us.